marked42/learning-notes/http/http.md

 Nagle's algorithm causes HTTP performance problems.

 1. Small HTTP messages may not fill a packet, so they may be delayed waiting for additional data that will never arrive.
-1. Partial data is held until acknowledgement arrives, which themselfs are delay by the delayed acknowledgement algorithm.
+1. Partial data is held until acknowledgement arrives, which themselves are delayed by the delayed acknowledgement algorithm.

 ##### TIME_WAIT Accumulation & Port Exhaustion

 When a TCP connection is closed, new connection with exact same parameter is not allowed to be used for a period of time (2 **m**aximum **s**egment **l**ife, 2mins usually).
 This prevents new connection from getting packets of old connection, which would corrupt data of current TCP connection.
-So there's a limited number of connections available for a specific client and server.
+And there's a limited number of connections available for a specific client and server.
 If there're 60000 ports available, `60000 / (2 * 60) = 500` connections at maximum are available in a second.

 ## Media Types